Research

 McJunk category blog posts

-I’m leavin’ it McJunk Eye magazine
+I’m leavin’ it article McJunk Eye magazine

 A photograph of a discarded McDonald's take-away cup in a grass verge.